 Teak Furniture

-During the first few months outdoors, some natural oil may rise to the surface, especially after rain or in humid conditions.
-On light-colored fabrics, this may occasionally leave faint marks.
-Please note: This is normal for real teak and not a defect.
-This effect will gradually diminish as the timber settles and weathers.
+During the first few months outdoors, natural oils may rise to the surface, particularly in humid or wet conditions.
+This may occasionally leave faint marks on light-coloured fabrics.
+This effect is temporary and will diminish as the timber settles and weathers.

 Care and Maintenance